 We explore what anxiety is, how it relates to visible difference and disfigurement and how to manage the way it may be making you feel.

-COVID-19 and the resulting lockdown created challenging and stressful times for many.
+COVID-19 and the resulting lockdowns created challenging and stressful times for many.
 But we also know that, for lots of people with visible differences or disfigurements, it provided a welcome relief from the feeling that people are continually judging you by the way you look.

 When restrictions are imposed, you may miss friends, colleagues, teachers and the routine of going to work or study.